openlattice/openlattice-help-site-old/faq.md

 You can either have someone
 from your team integrate the data (with our assistance as needed), or we can have someone from our team can do the integration and we can transfer ownership to you.

-### What data formats can be integrated into Loom?
+### What data formats can be integrated into OpenLattice?

 We support any data format supported by Apache Spark including:
 * CSV